 Your age, weight, gender and even how you’re feeling at the time can also influence how alcohol affects you.

-They also recommend consuming a max of 4 standard drinks on any one day to reduce the risk of alcohol-related injury.
+They also recommend consuming a maximum of 4 standard drinks on any one day to reduce the risk of alcohol-related injury.

 What’s a standard drink anyway?